hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster, view details about existing clusters, and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 After applications being deployed in the cluster, one common requirement is to expose the applications to be accessed securely over HTTPS.
-This requires to get a valid SSL/TLS certificate in K8s .
-Generating and managing SSL/TLS certificates is not always easy, especially in K8s.
+This requires to get a valid SSL/TLS certificate in K8s.
+Generating and managing SSL/TLS certificates in K8s is not always easy.
 There is a list of popular tools and utilities, e.g, .
-[OpenSSL](https://www.openssl.org/), [CloudFlare’s CFSSL]( https://github.com/cloudflare/cfssl), [OpenVPN’s Easy-RSA](https://github.com/OpenVPN/easy-rsa) etc, which you can use for generating certificates.
-However, you have to follow up the process to create the root certificate authorities, generate certificate singing requests (CSRs), and sign the certificates.
+[OpenSSL](https://www.openssl.org/), [CloudFlare’s CFSSL](https://github.com/cloudflare/cfssl), [OpenVPN’s Easy-RSA](https://github.com/OpenVPN/easy-rsa), etc, which you can use for generating certificates.
+However, you have to follow up the process to create the root certificate authorities, generate certificate signing requests (CSRs), and sign the certificates.
 The process to generate those items is not very intuitive.
 Most often, it requires *DevOps* engineers to help and different teams to involve in installing and configuring the certificate chain.

-This blog post describes the process to generate a self-signed certificates using cert-manager for K8s.
+This blog post describes the process to generate a self-signed certificate using cert-manager for K8s in HPE GreenLake for Private Cloud Enterprise.
 Cert-manager integrates seamlessly with K8s for automated handling of certificates and it aligns well with the K8s resource model.
 This makes cert-manager a native and powerful solution for creating and managing certificates within K8s clusters.

 ### Prerequisites